aaronmyatt/pdwatcher/start.md

-# Start Over
+# Start CLI

 ## startWithLog
 Rather than requiring the user to choose what "action" they want to perform immediately, we will assume they are here to see Pipeodown/Deno.Kv outputs.
-They will be dropped into a loop of [[fetchAndTrackLatest]]
+So we initialise with this action and drop them into a loop of [[fetchAndTrackLatest]]
 ```ts
 $p.set(input, '/action/log', true);
 ```

-## theLoop
+## clearScreen
 CLI apps feel a little more elegant when they clear screen and present themselves.
-Drop the user into an "action" loop and listen for their key strokes: [[mainLoop]]
 ```ts
 import { tty } from "https://deno.land/x/cliffy@v1.0.0-rc.4/ansi/tty.ts";